 Additionally, the R-Squared value of 0.9882 is very high - meaning that 98.82% of the variation in stock returns is allegedly "explained" by this model.

 We now test for multicollinearity and heteroscedasticity to ensure that the statistical readings of our model are reliable.
 If we find high t-statistics and R-Squared values in our output, it means our standard errors may be biased.

-- Multicollinearity exists when two independent variables are significantly related, to the extent that inclusion of both variables in a regression model may skew our OLS estimates.
+- Multicollinearity exists when two independent variables in the linear model are significantly related, to the extent that inclusion of both variables in a regression model may skew our OLS estimates.